rprops/AEM_Props2020/README.md

-# Microdiversification and phenotypic plasticity in Limnohabitans populations of Lake Michigan
+# Microdiversification in Limnohabitans populations of Lake Michigan

 Repository for the manuscript:

-Props, R. and Denef V.J., ***Genomic microdiversity and phenotypic plasticity facilitate the predominance of a cosmopolitan freshwater bacterial lineage along a broad productivity and temperature gradient***.
+Props, R. and Denef V.J., ***Temperature and nutrient gradients correspond with lineage-specific microdiversification in the ubiquitous and abundant Limnohabitans freshwater genus ***.